 ALL OF THE EXTERNSHIP CREDITS COUNT TOWARDS THE SIX EXPERIENTIAL CREDITS NEEDED TO GRADUATE.

 CAN I APPLY TO MORE THAN ONE EXTERNSHIP?

 Yes.
-You may apply to more than one externship, but you will be limited by the Common Application to choosing up to five experiential courses to which to apply, among clinics, externships, and policy labs.
+You may apply to more than one externship, but you will be limited by the Common Application to choosing up to three experiential courses to which to apply, among clinics, externships, and policy labs.
 Please review the descriptions of all clinics, externships or policy labs that might be of interest before completing the Common Application, so you make a considered choice of the course(s) to which you will apply.

 ARE THE SAME EXTERNSHIPS OFFERED IN THE FALL AND SPRING SEMESTERS?

 No. Some externships are taught both semesters but others are taught only in the spring or fall.
 A few externships are year-long and start in the fall semester.
 For specific information about an externship or a semester, click on that semester's Externships page at the left.

 CAN I GET CREDIT FOR WORKING AT A TERM-TIME INTERNSHIP THAT IS NOT PART OF AN EXTERNSHIP?